Sponsored by Classic Cover, the heart of the show is the three judged competitions to find the best classic cars in the country

 There are two entry stages for Clubs to participate in the Ellerslie Classic Car Show

-Stage 1 is to secure a site by entering your club in the Club Display (judged or non judged), Teams Event, Masters Class, Survivors Class and Rust Alley display of the Ellerslie Classic Car Show on Sunday 13 February 2022.
+Stage 1 is to secure a site by entering your club in the Club Display (judged or non judged), Teams Event, Masters Class, Survivors Class and Unfinished Projects display of the Ellerslie Classic Car Show on Sunday 13 February 2022.
 This should be completed as soon as possible to secure a good site and before 10 December 2021.
 Space is limited and sites will be allocated by the Organising Committee with early entries being given preference

-Stage 2 is for details of your club's entries in the Teams Event, Masters Class or Survivors Class of the Ellerslie Classic Car Show on Sunday 13 February 2022 (Stage 2 Entry is not required for Club Display, judged or non judged, or Rust Alley).
+Stage 2 is for details of your club's entries in the Teams Event, Masters Class or Survivors Class of the Ellerslie Classic Car Show on Sunday 13 February 2022 (Stage 2 Entry is not required for Club Display, judged or non judged, or Unfinished Projects).
 This can be completed now if you have full details of your entries but must be back to the Organising Committee by 10 December 2021

 Judging for the Teams Event, Masters Class and Survivors Class to the highest standard is carried out by a team of independent judges from the Thoroughbred And Classic Car Owners Club (TACCOC).